top of page

 Korean War Air Evacuation Exhibit- L-4 "Grasshopper", Stinson L-5 "Sentinel"

-Son of a prominent military family (his father was an Army general), Travis was born in Georgian 1904.
-He assumed his first command at Hickam Field, Honolulu in June 1939 as commander of the 72M Bombardment Squadron.
-He received his brigadier general’s star in September 1944 after assuming command of the 41st Combat Wing in Europe.
+Born in Georgia in 1904 to a prominent military family, Travis assumed his first command at Hickam Field, Honolulu, in June 1939 as leader of the 72nd Bombardment Squadron.
+He earned his brigadier general’s star in September 1944 upon taking command of the 41st Combat Wing in Europe, solidifying a career marked by leadership, courage, and dedication to service.

 Brigadier General Robert F. Travis